St. Thomas Aquinas Priory

 It had long been a dream of the Dominican Friars, and Providence College, that a new Priory be constructed to accommodate more appropriately the Dominican Community.
 That dream was finally realized on October 7, 1984, when the new St. Thomas Aquinas Priory and Our Lady of the Rosary Chapel were dedicated.
 This construction was made possible through the generosity of many benefactors, led by Dr. Francis L. Gragnani ’40 and his wife Charlotte, later to be major benefactors of St. Dominic Chapel (2001), both now deceased.

 The first floor accommodates the Chapel, the refectory (dining room), and kitchen, as well as a conference room, offices for Priory officials, and two parlors for visiting.
 On the second floor are three common rooms, a small library, a conference room, and a laundry room.
 Forty-two bedroom suites for Dominicans and guests occupy part of the second floor and the four floors above.
-As of the autumn of 2015, the Dominican Community numbered thirty-nine (including one retired Dominican missionary-bishop), with thirty-three of them actually residing in the Priory building and six residing in other Dominican housing on campus.
+As of the autumn of 2019, the Dominican Community numbered thirty-six, with thirty-one of them actually residing in the Priory building and five residing in other Dominican housing on campus.